I recently picked up a vintage oval Le Creuset Dutch oven in the wild. Amazing score, right? Well, it depends. The inside looked like this:

 I repeated the process several more times to get the bottom completely clean.
 It took four passes to get it back to this:

-If you're trying to restored a stained Le Creuset Dutch oven (or any enamelware), I highly recommend trying out the hydrogen peroxide & baking soda method!
+If you're trying to restore a stained Le Creuset Dutch oven (or any enamelware), I highly recommend trying out the hydrogen peroxide & baking soda method!

 Cleaning tips: